210104-msbi-reston/TeamProgress-P2/README.md

 * Click close when finished processing.
 The cube should now be successfully deployed and queryable through both SSMS and SSAS.

 ## SSRS and Power Bi
+* Navigate to TeamProgress-P2\Reports\SSRS.
+* Extract the files from the ZomatoReportsFormatted.zip.

+* Open Reporting Services Configuration Manager.
+* Connect to your Reporting instance.
+* Go to Web Service URL and click Apply.
+* Go to Web Portal URL and click Apply.
+* Go back to Web Service URL and copy the link under Report Server Web Service URLs.

+* Open ZomatoReports.sln with Visual Studio 2017 (SSDT).
+* Right click the bolded ZomatoReports under the Solution Explorer pane.
+* Go to Properties.
+* In General under Deployment, paste the Web Service URL link into TargetServerURL.
+Click OK.

+* In the Solution Explorer under Shared Data Sources, double click ZomatoCubeKL.rds.
+* In Shared Data Properties, ensure the Type is Microsoft SQL Server Analysis Services.
+* Click Build...
+* Type in the name of your Analysis server under Server name.
+* Select ZomatoCube for Select or enter a database name.
+* Click Test Connection to ensure the connection works.
+Click OK.
+* Go to Credentials and ensure Use Windows Authentication (integrated security) is selected.
+Click OK.
+* Ensure you can view the reports by clicking preview in the design window of the OverSaturatedMarkets report.
+This report does not require parameters and is not linked so should load within seconds.
+* If successfully able to preview, right click the bolded ZomatoReports under the Solution Explorer pane.
+* Click Build and ensure the build is successful.
+* Right click the bolded ZomatoReports and click Deploy.

+* Go back to Reporting Services Configuration Manager.
+* Go to Web Portal URL and click on the URL.

+* On the SQL Server Reporting Services website, select the ZomatoReports folder.
+* In the folder, there should be 14 paginated reports.
+* Click MapController to navigate through all the available reports.

 ## Team Members
 * Jonathan Tucker - Team Leader